mim-Armand/log-gage/README.md

 ## TODO LIST:
 - [ ]  add more stuff to do!
-- [ ] ( component LeftDrawer ) >> test if array is empty show a man page and link to AWS docs to create profiles, if only one item ( default ) don't show the drop-down ( just metion default profile in use )
+- [ ] The maximize/Minimize functionality is gone ( not visible anymore! ), fix it
 - [ ] Support more ( or all ) regions ( right now, for the sake of time-to-market, `us-east-1` is hard-coded )
 - [ ] Add support for other platforms

+## Done:
+- [ ] ( component LeftDrawer ) >> test if array is empty show a man page and link to AWS docs to create profiles, if only one item ( default ) don't show the drop-down ( just metion default profile in use )
+- [ ] Added search in logs functionality ( using native chromium page search )
+- [ ] Added some screen shots.